AntsInMyEy3sJohnson/KnowledgeBaseOpenShiftKubernetes/02_LinuxContainerFundamentals/07_container_tools_ecosystem.md

 Podman can use CRIU to checkpoint and restore containers on the same host (comes in handy for containers that have a long start-up time or possess a cache of some sort that needs to be populated ("cache warming"), etc.)

-Lifecycle of a container from start to finish using Podman: podman pull - Pull the container image podman create - Add tracking meta-data to /var/lib/containers or .local/share/containers podman mount - Create a copy-on-write layer and mount the container image with a read/write layer above it podman init - Create a config.json file podman start - Run the workload by handing the config.json and root file system to runc Workload runs either as a batch process, or as a daemon podman kill - kills the process or processes in the container podman rm - Unmount and delete the copy-on-write layer podman rmi - remove the image /var/lib/containers or .local/share/containers
+Lifecycle of a container from start to finish using Podman:

 1. `podman pull` -- Pull container image
 1. `podman create` -- Make Podman create tracking meta data to `/var/lib/containers` or `.local/share/containers`